TIBCOSoftware/js-docker/README.md

  | |
 `KS_PASSWORD` | Keystore password.
 Default: "changeit".
 Only used if a keystore is being overridden through a new keystore.
 See new keystore addition through volumes below.|
  | |
+`MOUNTS_HOME` | Directory in the container where mounted volumes will be.
+In AWS containers loading configs and/or import/exports from S3, this will be the destination directory in the container where S3 contents will be stored. |
 `S3_BUCKET_NAME` | S3 bucket to be used with a jasperserver-pro:aws image.
 Referred to in `entrypoint-aws.sh` |